 Visual Methods - I believe that compelling images from the frontlines of environmental change provide a

 strong complement to text-based communication approaches.
 To this end, I have been actively involved in the use of photography-based science communication methods for several years, with photos published in numerous popular and academic outlets (e.g. VICE, Nature Climate Change).
 I am currently advancing this work through my involvement in the Public Scholar Initiative, with current efforts centered on producing a photography exhibition about the lives of residents in remote high mountain regions, how they are adapting to the novel environmental dynamic presented by a changing climate, and the implications of their experiences for our responsibilities as global citizens.

 Novel Collaboration - I am involved in novel forms of collaboration that aim to engage diverse audiences in issues related to environmental change.
 For example, I gave a TEDx talk that aimed to ‘de-abstract’ climate change by combining my photography with personal narratives from climate-affected communities.
 I am also an expert adviser for a National Geographic Young Explorer's project that is investigating the effects of climate change on ice climbing in New England.
 And I am working with composers from Harvard, Yale, and McGill, to develop a first-of-its-kind classical music compositions inspired by the science for environmental change in cold regions.

 Scholarly Network Development - I have played a lead role in the development of several scholarly networks.
-For example, I am a co-founder (with Sameer Shah and Lucy Rodina) of the Environmental Change and Transformations Network at the Liu Institute for Global Issues as well as an original member of the Climate Change Adaptation Research Group and McGill University.
+For example, I am a co-founder (with Sameer Shah and Lucy Rodina) of the Environmental Change and Transformations Network at the Liu Institute for Global Issues as well as an original member of the Climate Change Adaptation Research Group at McGill University.
 I am also a co-organizer of the Institute for Resources, Environment, and Sustainability's weekly speaker series.
-Such engagement is essential for cultivating the connections and conversations that underpin effect environmental change research.
+Such engagement is essential for cultivating the connections and conversations that underpin effective environmental change research.